trex58i/docker-ce-build/README.md

 It takes an optional 'test mode' argument:
     - local (default): the test is done on the packages that were just built.
     - staging: the test is done by installing the packages from the docker's staging repo (yum and apt).
+    - release: the test is done by installing the packages from the docker's official repo (yum and apt).
 Note: static packages are only tested for the 'local' mode only at the moment at those packages are not published.

 Local mode: